d1mnewz/interviews/README.md

 - Do you offer parking space for your employees?
 For car/bike.
 - Do you have any probationary period for new employees?
 - Do you have something like 13th salary or premiums?
+- What are some weaknesses of the organization?
+- How often are 1:1s conducted?
+- What opportunities are available to switch roles?
+How does this work?